-Our founder, Annette, had a love and appreciation for Waldorf education and the dedicated teachers, parents and communities that nurture and support Waldorf schools.
-In 1996, as an entrepreneur and Waldorf mother of five, Annette developed this mission for a business:
+Origin: Our founder, Annette Park, had a love and appreciation for Waldorf education and its dedicated teachers, parents and communities.
+In 1996, as an entrepreneur and Waldorf mother of five, Annette created Paper Scissors Stone.

-Paper Scissors Stone promotes quality, American and locally made supplies, values our employees and community, and offers the most environmentally sound products we can find.
-In 1996, Paper Scissors Stone sent out its first catalog, with a small, yet thoughtfully curated selection of beautiful, high-quality items that fit into the Waldorf home and classroom and introduced new, American-made alternatives to Waldorf staples such as our own Stone brand paint and natural fiber paint brushes, locally sourced wool and a large selection of locally produced main lesson books.
+Six months later, PSS sent out its first catalog, With a small, yet thoughtfully curated selection of beautiful, high-quality items that fit into the Waldorf home and classroom.
+Annette also introduced new, American-made alternatives to Waldorf staples such as our own Stone brand paint and natural fiber paint brushes, locally sourced wool and a large selection of locally produced main lesson books.

-Since then many things have changed; more items have been added and our catalog is now this online store.
-We’ve seen the Waldorf movement expand to include the ever-growing Waldorf Charter Schools and Academy’s, Waldorf homeschooling, Montessori, Forest Schools and many other Waldorf Inspired learning groups.
+Growth: More items have been added and our catalog is now this online store. www.waldorfsupplies.com We’ve seen the Waldorf movement expand to include the ever-growing Waldorf Charter Schools and Academy’s, Waldorf homeschooling, Montessori, Forest Schools and many other Waldorf Inspired learning groups.

 Paper Scissors Stone, although small, has a huge heart.
 We care about what we are here to do, and we care about how we came to be.
-We value our roots being firmly secured in the Waldorf community, in the schools that inspired our founder to form this business, to the community that helped build and support its vision, and to the people along the way that took the hand we offered and expanded our network outward.
-We share in decision-making and prioritize the well-being of our employees.
-We consider all of YOU – teachers, parents, artists, crafters and suppliers – in the choices we have to make as a small business in the ever-changing economic climate.
-We strive for fair prices and shipping rates, to be responsive to your inquiries and concerns, and to use the twenty-plus years of experience and understanding this business has to support you in your journey in education and play.
+We value our roots being firmly secured in the Waldorf community, in the schools that inspired our founder to form this business, to the community that helped build and support its vision, and to the people along the way that took the hand we offered and expanded our network outward beyond Waldorf education.